AARNet/Introduction_to_Jupyter_notebooks/_episodes/02-What_can_Jupyter_Notebooks_do.md

 objectives:
 - "Understand what you can do with notebooks"
 activity:
- - "How could you see a notebook being useful to you?"
+ - "What programming language is right for you?"
 keypoints:
  - "Notebooks might not be for you!
 But if they are, they could accelerate your research and be a good friend in a time of need.
 Or just improve a few processes to make life less tedious. :)"
 ---